-Creative Spaces Where Artists Thrive
+Creative Spaces Where Artists Truly Thrive

-Not all creative spaces are created equal.
+Not all creative environments are created equal.

 Some energize you.